NVIDIA/aistore/api/README.md

 Error from AIStore in completing the request
 ___

-#### SetBucketProps
+#### SetBucketPropsMsg
-Sets the properties of a bucket, using the bucket name as the identifier and the bucket properties to be set
+Sets the properties of a bucket via action message, using the bucket name as the identifier and the bucket properties to be set
+> Need to set all bucket properties

 ##### Parameters
 | Name       | Type            | Description                                                                           |